 When children lead into and from the hall for whole school assemblies and singing practice, they are expected to do so quietly.
-This is an opportunity for teachers to be seen as unified in this expectation and should take seriously their role in supervising this period.
+This is an opportunity for teachers to be seen as unified in this expectation and should take seriously their role in supervising this period- In light of COVID 19 we will not be having traditional whole school assemblies.
+However children will be part of class or group assemblies.